captjasonhite/claude-code-statusline/README.md

 # claude-code-statusline

 A custom status line for [Claude Code](https://claude.ai/code) that shows context usage, session and weekly token usage, and reset times — all as color-coded background-fill bars.
+It lines things up so you can see where you're at.
+Why burn tokens when I already did it for you.

 ![Status line showing Context, Session Usage, Weekly Usage, Session Time, and Weekly Time bars](claude-code-statusline-screenshot.png)